Huiho-Suh/CSCI5527_Final_Project/readme.md

 ### Options
 1. nproc_per_node: Number of GPUs available
 2. task_name: Name of the robot task.
 For this project, aloha_sim_insertion_human_image
 3. ckpt_dir: Directory of the ckpt.
-This will be automatically created during training, and use that directory when evaluating.
 4. img_scale_factor: Scaling factor for both H & W.